-Attending physician status (primarily responsible for treatment of a patient) Provide compensable medical services for initial injury or illness Authorize payment of temporary disability and release the patient to work Establish impairment findings (permanent disability) Provide compensable medical services for aggravation of injury or illness Type A attending physician Medical doctor Doctor of osteopathic medicine Oral and maxillofacial surgeon Podiatric physician and surgeon Yes Yes Yes Yes Yes Type B attending physician Chiropractic physician Naturopathic physician Physician assistant Yes, for a total of 60 consecutive days or 18 visits, from the date of the initial visit on the initial claim with any Type B attending physician.
-Yes, unless the total of 60 consecutive days or 18 visits from the date of the initial visit on the initial claim with any Type B attending physician has passed.
+Attending physician status (primarily responsible for treatment of a patient) Provides compensable medical services for initial injury or illness Authorizes payment of temporary disability and releases the patient to work Establishes impairment findings (permanent disability) Provide compensable medical services for aggravation of injury or illness Type A attending physician Medical doctor Doctor of osteopathic medicine Oral and maxillofacial surgeon Podiatric physician and surgeon Yes Yes Yes Yes Yes Type B attending physician Chiropractic physician Naturopathic physician Yes, for a total of 60 consecutive days or 18 visits, from the date of the first visit on the initial claim with any type B attending physician.
+Yes, unless the total of 60 consecutive days or 18 visits from the date of the first visit on the initial claim with any type B attending physician has passed.
 Or, if authorized by an attending physician and under a treatment plan.
-(Note: physician assistants are not required to have a written treatment plan) Yes, 30 days from the date of the first visit with any type B attending physician on the initial claim, if within the specified 18 visit period.
+Yes, 30 days from the date of the first visit with any type B attending physician on the initial claim, if within the specified 18 visit period.
 No, unless the type B attending physician is a chiropractic physician.
-No, unless authorized by attending physician and under a written treatment plan (Note: physician assistants are not required to have a written treatment plan) Emergency room physicians No, if the physician refers the patient to a primary care physician Yes An ER physician who is not authorized to serve as attending physician under ORS 656.005(12)(c) may authorize temporary disability for up to 14 days, including retroactive authorization.
-No, if patient referred to a primary care physician Yes Authorized nurse practitioner No Yes, for 180 consecutive days from the date of the first visit to any authorized nurse practitioner on the initial claim.
-Or if authorized by attending physician.
+No, unless authorized by a type A attending physician and under a written treatment plan.
+Type C attending physician Physician Assistant Yes, for a total of 180 consecutive days from the date of the first visit on the initial claim with any physician assistant.
+Yes, for 180 consecutive days from the date of the first visit to any physician assistant on the initial claim.
+Or, if authorized by an attending physician.
+Yes, for 180 days from the date of the first visit with any physician assistant on the initial claim.
+No No, unless authorized by a type A attending physician.
+Authorized nurse practitioner No Yes, for 180 consecutive days from the date of the first visit to any authorized nurse practitioner on the initial claim.
+Or, if authorized by an attending physician.
 Yes, for 180 days from the date of the first visit with any authorized nurse practitioner on the initial claim.
-No No, unless authorized by the attending physician "Other Health Care Providers" e.g., acupuncturists No Yes, for 30 consecutive days or 12 visits from the date of the first visit on the initial claim with any "Other Health Care Providers."
+No No, unless authorized by a type A attending physician.
+Emergency room physicians No, if the physician refers the patient to a primary care physician.
+Yes An ER physician who is not authorized to serve as attending physician under ORS 656.005(12)(c) may authorize temporary disability for up to 14 days, including retroactive authorization.
+No, if patient referred to a primary care physician.
+Yes "Other Health Care Providers" e.g., acupuncturists No Yes, for 30 consecutive days or 12 visits from the date of the first visit on the initial claim with any "Other Health Care Providers."
 Thereafter, services must be provided under a treatment plan and authorized by the attending physician.
-No No No, unless referred by the attending physician and under a written treatment plan
+No No No, unless referred by a type A attending physician and under a written treatment plan.